Sustainability at the heart of Brussels South Charleroi Airport's commitments

 The Airport’s Environmental Policy

-Through its environmental policy, B.S.C.A. is committed in the medium term to:
+Through its environmental policy, B.S.C.A. is committed to the following medium-term goals (by 2030):

-- Promoting and supporting the global journey of the aviation sector towards CO2 neutrality.
+• Promoting and supporting the global transition of the aviation sector towards CO2 neutrality.

 Air